Website Speed and Why It’s Critical For Good SEO Results

 Website speed and SEO are closely linked.
 Even if you have a well-structured website with well-written content that’s absolutely relevant to search queries a slow website can still result in lower rankings on Google.
 But why?
 Here’s an analogy I often use during training courses I give to clients.

-The Restaurant analogy website speed and SEO success are closely linked
+The Restaurant analogy of website speed and SEO success are closely linked

 Businesses that sell services online often face similar challenges to those of the restaurant in the previous paragraph.